-Previously she was Head of Picture Syndication at the Press Association and the London Bureau Chief of Australian Consolidated Press.
+Bridget Coaker is a picture editor based in London, where she has worked for national newspapers and magazines.
+She was formerly Head of Photos at the Press Association and the London Bureau Chief of Australian Consolidated Press.

-Michael has [worked as a photographer for over 25 years and has] photographed extensively in Former Yugoslavia during and after the civil war as well as in Sudan, Zambia, Libya, Chad and Iran and on commission for the Guardian in Iraq during the war in 2003.
+Michael has photographed extensively in Former Yugoslavia during and after the civil war as well as in Sudan, Zambia, Libya, Chad and Iran and on commission for the Guardian in Iraq during the war in 2003.

-At home he has shot feature portraits for the corporate sector and for the financial press and has worked on longer term projects such as the re-development of St Pancras International.
+At home he has shot feature portraits for the corporate sector and for the financial press and has worked on infrastructural projects such as the re-development of St Pancras International.

 Michael studied Fine Art print-making and photography at Bristol Polytechnic and the Slade School of Art and continues to pursue his own fine art work which can be seen here.